-P- DENT1013 General and Oral Microbiology and P- DENT1019 Oral Histology and Embryology and P- DENT1022 Periodontics for the Dental Hygenist and P- DENT2019 Introduction to Clinical Dental Hygiene and C- DENT2018 Dental Hygiene Clinical -Intermediate
+P- DENT1013 General and Oral Microbiology and P- DENT1019 Oral Histology and Embryology and P- DENT1022 Periodontics for the Dental Hygenist and (P- DENT2019 Introduction to Clinical Dental Hygiene or P- DENT2017 Introduction to Dental Hygiene Clinical Practice) and C- DENT2018 Dental Hygiene Clinical - Intermediate

-DENT2001 Professional Practice and Jurisprudence 42.0 Hours This course will explore the profession of Dental Hygiene including regulations, ethical decision-making and conflict resolution.
+DENT2001 Professional Practice and Jurisprudence 42.0 Hours

+This course will explore the profession of Dental Hygiene including regulations, ethical decision-making and conflict resolution.
 The role of the College of Dental Hygienists of Ontario will be reviewed in detail with emphasis placed on the Standards of Practice and Quality Assurance program.
 Various career options and employment relationships will be discussed.
 Students will develop a professional portfolio that fulfills the regulatory requirements of the CDHO.

-P- DENT1045 Introduction to the Dental Hygiene Profession and P- HLTH1003 Preparation for Clinical Practice and C- DENT3007 Dental Hygiene Clinic Consolidation
+(P- DENT1045 Introduction to the Dental Hygiene Profession or P- DENT1047 Introduction to the Dental Hygiene Profession) and P- HLTH1003 Preparation for Clinical Practice and C- DENT3008 Dental Hygiene Clinical Consolidation

-DENT2005 Role of the Dental Hygienist in Orthodontics 42.0 Hours This course focuses on the role of the dental hygienist in the recognition of malocclusion, client preparation for orthodontic therapy and the maintenance of the client's oral and periodontal health during and after orthodontic treatment.
+DENT2005 Role of the Dental Hygienist in Orthodontics 42.0 Hours

+This course focuses on the role of the dental hygienist in the recognition of malocclusion, client preparation for orthodontic therapy and the maintenance of the client's oral and periodontal health during and after orthodontic treatment.
 Fixed and removable orthodontic appliances will be reviewed and periodontal aspects of adult orthodontics.
 Regulatory responsibilities and the orthodontic practice environment will also be studied.
 Students will gain practical lab experience with associated clinical skills such as placement and removal of brackets, bands, and placement of arch wires.
 P- DENT2018 Dental Hygiene Clinical - Intermediate